Imran Khan Cricket Stadium: Final international matches

 Due to terrorist attacks in Pakistan, including the 2002 Karachi bus bombing and the 2002 US consulate bombing in Karachi, international cricket teams refused to tour parts of Pakistan.
-This Stadium was one of the stadiums teams did not want to play at, because of Peshawar's proximity to the war in Afghanistan.
+This stadium was one of those venues where international teams did not want to play at, because of Peshawar's proximity to the war in Afghanistan.

 In 2003, the South African national cricket team toured Pakistan.
 Arbab Niaz Cricket Stadium was scheduled to host the 3rd match of a Test series between Pakistan and South Africa, but ahead of the tour, the Union Cricket Board of South Africa (UCB) requested that this match be moved due to security concerns.
 Initially the Pakistan Cricket Board (PCB) tried to keep the original schedule in place, but following a bomb blast in Karachi on the eve of the tour, the PCB acquiesced to the UCB's demands.
-The Test series was shortened to two matches and Arbab Niaz Cricket Stadium did not host any matches.
+The Test series was shortened to two matches, and Arbab Niaz Cricket Stadium did not host any matches.
 Between the beginning of the war on terror in 2001 and the end of 2005, Arbab Niaz Cricket Stadium only hosted three Pakistan matches: a Test match against Bangladesh in 2003, and two ODIs against India and Zimbabwe in 2004.

 The last international match to be played at Arbab Niaz Cricket Stadium was against India in February 2006.
 An Indian delegation met with local law enforcement in Peshawar in December 2005 and decided that the security measures were adequate for India and Pakistan to play an ODI against each other in the city.
 The match was played on 6 February 2006.
 The match was shortened due to poor light, and Pakistan won by 7 runs (the Duckworth–Lewis method for adjusting scores was used to determine the result).
 During the match a large number of spectators barged onto the field, which led Chris Broad (the ICC match referee) to express unhappiness at the lack of security measures in place.
 The ICC's other objections to the stadium included its lack of floodlights and the poor quality of the dressing rooms and training facilities provided for playing teams.
 The poor facilities were a result of neglect from the provincial government which controlled the stadium.

 The PCB intended to continue using the stadium for international cricket, but sought to take over control of the stadium from the local administration.
-However, after continuing terrorist attacks in Pakistan international teams refused to play cricket in Pakistan altogether, and as of 2025 no further international matches have been played at the stadium.
+However, after continuing terrorist attacks in Pakistan, international teams refused to play cricket in Pakistan altogether, and as of 2026, no further international matches have been played at the stadium.